MegaGlest/megaglest-source/docs/README.txt

 The best ways to find people to play a multi-player game are:
 a) using the Internet Game menu
 b) scheduling a game on the Glest forums
-c) finding other players on the #glest IRC channel on irc.freenode.net.
+c) finding other players on the #megaglest IRC channel on irc.freenode.net.

 For LAN play, clients may click the 'Find LAN games' menu item to find servers with an open network slot on the local network (this uses UDP broadcasting).